Introduction

 - Automatic reports to the security team

-- Audit trail through history
+- Audit trail from the change history

 - Escalation process for critical issues